brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 }
 ```

-The JSON document sent back from the vector embedding service contains the "data" array that we will use for our vector search.
+The JSON document sent back from the vector embedding service contains the "embedding" array that we will use for our vector search.
 I cut out a good number of those dimensions in the array for this readme so it would fit.
 I chose text-embedding-3-small and it sends back 1536 different dimensions.
 If you run the same curl command you will get back different data arrays for the same question.
 Thats how this works.
 I would expect the same array back each time, but not so.
 Dont panic.
 Its ok.
 Funny thing is, each different for the same question works the same.
 It works.

 ### Publish a question to the user_questions topic
 There are a few things we can do in JSON to speed things up nicely.
 Tyoically you can define diffent roles (user, system, assistant)  and pass in content as prompts.
 For example: